top of page

 If your system includes a monitoring app or portal, review the performance data to ensure everything functions correctly.
 Note any anomalies and be prepared to discuss them with a new service provider.

-What Happens to Solar Leases and Loans If Your Solar Companies Goes Out of Business
+What Happens to Solar Leases or Loans If Your Solar Installer Closes

 If your solar installer goes out of business, your solar lease or loan status can vary depending on the specific terms and agreements you have in place.